24 Things You’ve Been Saying Wrong This Whole Time

 What you actually mean: Man-to-man

 You don’t speak Spanish by adding vowels to the end of English words, as a columnist describing father–teenage son relationships seemed to think when he wrote, “Don’t expect long, mano a mano talks.”
 Mano a mano (literally, “hand to hand”) originated with bullfighting and usually refers to a knock-down, drag-out direct confrontation.
+Read up about these common words that even you mispronounce!

 What you actually mean: Fewer

 In general, use fewer when you’re specifying a number of countable things (“200 words or fewer”); reserve less for a mass (“less than half”).
 So when you’re composing a tweet, do it in 140 characters or fewer, not less.
+Don’t misplace your modifiers!
+This common grammar rule takes time to learn.

 What you actually mean: Home in